whalesyong/tp/docs/UserGuide.md

   ```
 ### **10. Update Recipes: `update -recipe`**

-Displays a list of available recipes and/or their required ingredients.
+Updates the name of a recipe and/or the required ingredients.

 **Usage:**
 ```plaintext